webconnex/slate/source/includes/_webhook_events.md

 eventType | string  | The event type - "inventory_80", "inventory_90", "inventory_100"
-formId    | Integer | Id of the form accountId | Integer | Id of the account data      | object  | The object contains the complete payload for the inventory event meta      | object  | Object contains information about the webhook
+formId    | Integer | Id of the form accountId | Integer | Id of the account eventId   | Integer | Id of the inventroy webhook event data      | object  | The object contains the complete payload for the inventory event meta      | object  | Object contains information about the webhook